 I am the co-founder of an online community where we chat about travel hacking all the time.
 It’s called Location Indie.
 You can listen to this exclusive members-only ‘Jam Session’ on meeting the minimum spend.

 Sweet Move #9- Pay Your Insurance in Advance

 Yes, I’m actually suggesting paying some bills in ahead of time.
 Paying your car insurance, for example, for a 6 months period instead of month to month helps knock down your minimum spend.

 On the same note, pay anything you can in advance.

-There a plenty of ways to skin a minimum balance requirement.
+There plenty of ways to make a minimum balance requirement.
 Trying to achieve the goal without spending more money than normal is the goal.
 Get a plan together and go for it.

 What other ideas do you have to meet the minimum spend requirements?